amelliia/SQL-/README.md

 ### Retention view to calculate monthly retention for each cohort

-To calculate monthly retention, I counted how many unique customers were active in each CohortIndex and divided that by the total cohort size.
+To calculate monthly retention, I counted how many unique customers were active in each Cohort Index and divided that by the total cohort size.
 ```
 CREATE VIEW retention AS
 SELECT